gioshwua/AlmuniApp-Mobile/README.md

 # BSU Alumni App Mobile

-Alumni App Mobile is the mobile version of [this](https://github.com/hubymeme22/alumni-app-project)  web application that displays the credentials and accomplishments of Batangas State University graduates, it also keeps track of approaching news and events that the university would be hosting.
-This application also has a 'Job' section for the BSU alumnis job seekers
+Alumni App Mobile is the mobile version of [this](https://github.com/hubymeme22/alumni-app-project)  web application that displays the credentials and accomplishments of Batangas State University graduates, it also keeps track of approaching News and Events that the university would be hosting.
+This application also includes a job section that gives graduates to potential employment prospects offered by Batangas State University.

 ## Setting Up The Application
 * [Download the installer](https://nodejs.org/) for Node LTS.